dotClique/globingular/userStories/README.md

 ## User Story 9

 A user opens the app on two separate devices, and retains their data by using a username (on a server-backend).

+- User clicks on Change button.
+They write their username in the textField, before pressing Change button again to confirm the user change.
+- If the user is a new user, an empty map and listView will appear.
+- If the user is an existing one, the state for this user will be retrieved from the server and displayed to the user in the UI.